axibase/atsd/integration/stata/README.md

 drop dup inflation
 ```

-This operation will group records by `datetime` and calculate the sum of the `inflation` values for each group.
+This operation groups records by `datetime` and calculate the sum of the `inflation` values for each group.

 Preview the dataset: